TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Let's leave it at "arena" nomenclature
+	- Will even easier to find in code

+- Open selected/Create from selected
+	- Name your clone/Name your new arena

 - "Choose a unique name for your map, be creative!
 If someone has a map with the same name, they would have to delete it in order to play yours."